michael-nunez-01/my-first-social-app/README.md

 ## The experience

 Somehow I was able to accomplish the whole thing, but not without bugs.
 As you can see in the commit history, there have been some sleepless nights; as in, commits past 12 AM.
 I made it a point to get the needed functionality and their interactions with the UI done.
 But it did end up making the app look really plain.
-Despite that, I think my most of my hard work had paid off!
+Despite that, I think most of my hard work had paid off!

 ## The finished features